censorship-no-archive/ceno1/doc/threatModel.md

 specific nodes that have access to the uncensored Web (from now on "Bridges") to fetch a URL, prepare a bundle for it and insert it in the distributed storage, so as to be retrieved by the user that requested it.
-Future requests for the same URL will be handled directly via the cache without the need for user-bridge communication, even if the website is no more live.
-No knowledge of the global network topology is required in order to retrieve bundles or send a message to a bridge.
+Future requests for the same URL will be handled directly via the cache without the need for user-Bridge communication, even if the website is no more live.
+No knowledge of the global network topology is required in order to retrieve bundles or send a message to a Bridge.
 In cases of nationwide Internet throttling, content will remain available to the peers given that a copy of that bundle is cached in the in-country network of peers.
 When using CENO, you will not be able to visit dynamic websites, log into websites, stream media or read and send emails.